Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 This is reflected in the training:

 - a clinical psychologist must by law have a doctorate in clinical psychology, while a counsellor should have at least a diploma recognised by one of the professional bodies (e.g. the British Association for Counselling and Psychotherapy).
+A clinical psychologist must have as a minimum completed 6 years of full time university education including an undergraduate degree plus a three year doctorate.
+A counsellor may have only completed a two year part time diploma on top of their university degree (although many counsellors have gone on to do further qualifications, it is not a requirement of their profession)

 - Clinical psychologists are trained to conduct detailed psychological assessment, including assessments of cognitive functioning and the use of psychometric tests.
 Counsellors are not trained to do this.